robertlarkins/preferred-development-practices/C#/ProjectStructure.md

 https://www.strathweb.com/2018/07/solution-wide-nuget-package-version-handling-with-msbuild-15/

+This doesn't seem to play nice with
+That overrules the version specified in the .csproj file.
+It will however have to be updated manually as updating NuGet packages through Visual Studio will only update the version in the .csproj file, which wont be the used version.

 ## Directory.build.props

 This provides base settings that get applied to all projects in the solution.
 An example of one is provided in C#/BaseFiles/Directory.Build.props.